poseidon-framework/poseidon-framework.github.io/home.md

 All in all, data in the field certainly doesn't -- even remotely -- satisfy the [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data) of open data: Findability, Accessibility, Interoperability, Reproducibility.

-## What is Poseidon?

-Poseidon is a framework that seeks to provide standardized ways to store and share archaeogenetic genotype datasets.
-It is built on three pillars:

-1. A package standard for genotype and context data: [The Poseidon Standard](standard) with the [.janno file](janno_details) for context information
-2. Software tools to work with Poseidon packages: The Poseidon Software tools [trident](trident) and [poseidonR](poseidonR)
-3. A public repository of published data: [The Poseidon Repositories](repos) (not available yet)